Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 .. warning::

-   As said in the `Definitions`_ section, the staked amount is locked while staked and cannot be transferred or moved in any way.
+   As said in the `Definitions`_ section, the staked amount is *locked*, i.e. it cannot be transferred or used for payment.
 The user should take this into account and might consider staking an amount that will not be needed in the short term.
-Also, note that deregistering as a baker or modifying the staked amount requires that the account has some unlocked GTU so there needs to be a sufficient amount of unlocked GTU on the account to perform these operations.
+In particular, to deregister a baker or to modify the staked amount the user needs to own some non-staked GTU.

 Restaking the earnings
 ----------------------